 Hurricane windows withstand extreme weather conditions better than standard windows.
 They’re engineered with laminated glass treated with a protective layer of polyvinyl butyral (PVB) or ethylene-vinyl acetate (EVA) to protect your home against Category 5 winds of up to 200 mph.
 Hurricane windows are also made with reinforced frames.
 This design is meant to safeguard against wind force cracking your window or flying debris breaking through the glass and entering your home.

 You’ll likely come across the term “impact windows” while researching hurricane windows.
 These terms are often used interchangeably, but they’re different products.
-Hurricane windows are mainly designed to withstand Category 5 winds, while impact-resistant windows also offer increased resistance to flying objects.
+Hurricane windows are mainly designed to withstand Category 5 winds, while the best impact-resistant, or storm windows, offer increased resistance to flying objects.

 Hurricane windows may break when hit with direct force, but they’re designed to shatter more safely than standard windows.
 Impact windows are built to have the glass stay in place when broken by flying debris, keeping out the wind and rain even when hit.
 Impact-resistant windows have thicker frames and heavier glass and tend to cost significantly more than hurricane windows.